thomasballinger/rlundo/readme.md

   - [ ] come up with a reasonable REPL task to benchmark (use other benchmarks?)
     - [ ] trying out syntax (inc. errors)
     - [ ] web scraping
-- [ ] use ctrl key instead of typing 'undo'
 - [ ] figure out how to intercept Python readline
-- [ ] make ctrl-c work in undoablepython.py
+- [x] make ctrl-c work in undoablepython.py
+- [x] make ctrl-c work in undoableipython.py
+- [ ] use ctrl key instead of typing 'undo' in other interpreters
 - [ ] solution for haskeline